 View digitised items online

 Francis Galton was a long-lived polymath, remembered chiefly for promoting a selective approach to human breeding in order to perfect the 'race' and coining the term 'eugenics' to describe it.
 He also deployed his passionate interest in the collection of scientifically robust data across a wide range of subjects, making important

 albums of photographs that go back several generations.
 A child prodigy himself, Galton's distinguished forebears included Erasmus Darwin, and Charles Darwin was his first cousin.
 His inherited wealth meant that he could devote his full energies to his investigations without needing to worry about earning his keep.

 Galton obsessively recorded and collected data about himself, with examples of this including:

 in a remarkably confident hand, leaving his "collection of beetles" (and much else besides) to his sister; his

 of "blue pills" (mercury) and Leamington Water for constipation at the age of 12; and a report of his

 when aged 27.

 explored and charted Damaraland (part of modern Namibia) from 1850 to 1852.
 "I saw enough of the savage races," he wrote in his journal, "to give me material to think about for the rest of my life."
 On his return his marriage to Louisa Butler put an end to his travels.
 Louisa maintained annual summaries of their years together until her death in 1897.
 She mainly notes visits to friends and relatives, and illnesses and deaths among their acquaintances, though she does also refer to "Frank's" work.

 in 1859.
-On a quest to discover whether human abilities were due to "nature or nurture", Galton delved into the family relationships of judges, MPs, military officers and many other notables from historical accounts, publishing his findings - in favour of nature - in his 1869 book Hereditary Genius.
-From the start his ideas received mixed reviews: "The mere accumulation of disjointed facts remain an inert and lifeless body…logically worth nothing," wrote an anonymous reviewer for the 'Saturday Review'.
+On a quest to discover whether human abilities were due to "nature or nurture", Galton delved into the family relationships of judges, MPs, military officers and many other notables from historical accounts, publishing his findings - in favour of nature - in his 1869 book On the Origin of Species .
+From the start his ideas received Hereditary Genius mixed reviews: "The mere accumulation of disjointed facts remain an inert and lifeless body…logically worth nothing," wrote an anonymous reviewer for the 'Saturday Review'.
 Galton continued to collect family data, for cattle, horses and dogs as well as humans.

 Even his sister Emma was troubled by his views.
 But he dismissed her scruples, writing to her that "It is one of the few services that a man situated like myself can do, to take up an unpopular side when he knows it to be the true one".
 Though he and Darwin did not see eye to eye on every matter, Galton was devastated by Darwin's death in 1882, writing to Emma, "I owed more to him than to any man living… The world seems so blank to me now Darwin is gone" [

 twins to mental imagery, and much of the correspondence in the collection represents responses to these surveys - an early form of 'citizen science'.
 His Anthropometric Laboratory, established in 1891, was a predecessor of the Department of Applied Statistics at University College London, established by Galton's colleague Karl Pearson.

 To analyse his data he invented or developed a number of useful statistical techniques and concepts, notably regression to the mean and the

 standard deviation from the mean, or 'law of error', - the performance of homing pigeons served as data to test this idea.
 Galton died convinced that the way forward for a scientifically enlightened population was to favour for reproduction the most physically and psychologically able.
 He left the considerable residue of his estate, after gifts to his relatives, to University College London to found the Galton Professorship of Eugenics and a laboratory "to pursue the study and further the knowledge of National Eugenics that is of the agencies under social control that may improve or impair the racial faculties of future generations".

 Originals held by...

 UCL Special Collections where originals may be consulted.